-This analog acquisition board uses separate input amplifiers and converters on each channel.
+This analog acquisition board has several different input ranges for each channel.
 This gives you the possibility to set up the desired and concerning your application best suiting input range also separately for each channel.
 The input ranges can easily be set by the corresponding input registers.
 The table below shows the available input registers and possible standard ranges for your type of board.
-As there are also modified version available with different input ranges it is recommended to read out the currently available input ranges as shown later in this chapter.
+As there are also modified versions available with different input ranges it is recommended to read out the currently available input ranges as shown later in this chapter.